UWPCE-PythonCert/PythonCertDevel/source/modules/Sequences.rst

 Here are a few guidelines on when to choose a list or a tuple:

-* If it needs to mutable: list
+* If it needs to be mutable: list

 * If it needs to be immutable: tuple